-Brush Method:
+Brush Method

-Using a soft bristle brush such as the SIRCHIE 118L or LHB02, paint the item repeatedly with working solution.

-SPECIAL NOTES

-After applying Ardrox and allowing at least one minute for the dye to set, rinse each item thoroughly under running water.
-Air-dry each item completely.
+Using a soft bristle brush such as the SIRCHIE No. 118L or LHB02, paint the item repeatedly with working solution.
+SPECIAL NOTES: After application of Rhodamine 6G, and allowing at least one minute for the dye to set, rinse each item thoroughly under running water.
+Air dry each item completely.
 Keep unused solution in a tightly sealed container.
-If you purchased the pre-mixed solution in a spray bottle, remove the spray attachment, clean and replace the cap that was supplied with the bottle.

-When fuming with cyanoacrylate it is strongly recommended that you underdevelop latent prints rather than overdeveloping them.
-This is especially true when you intend to enhance the prints with Ardrox.
+When fuming with cyanoacrylate, it is strongly recommended that you underdevelop latent prints rather than overdeveloping them.
+This is especially true when you intend to enhance the prints with Rhodamine 6G.
 Excess residue from over-development tends to fill the valleys between the ridges causing dye staining to be ineffective.